 This can be confusing for homeowners since the right-of-way is on the public street.
 But just because the town has access to this area does not mean they are responsible for maintaining it.
 The obligation falls to the property owner in most cases.

-Navigating right-of-way property issues can be complicated in New Jersey.
-An attorney experienced in real estate law can provide guidance on your responsibilities.
-They can advise you on disputes with the town over maintenance and help protect your interests when it comes to right-of-way property.
+Handling right-of-way property issues can be complicated in New Jersey.
+At The Matus Law Group, our experienced New Jersey real estate attorneys can provide guidance on your responsibilities.
+We can advise you on disputes with the town over maintenance and help protect your interests when it comes to right-of-way property.